cognitom/dominiq/README.md

 }
 ```

 As you see above, the `name` attribute becomes a key, and the `value` attribute becomes a value in the data object.
+It's totally simple, isn't it?

-## Helper Elements
+## Helper elements

-Before use these tags, import `dominiq/tags`:
+Before using these tags, import `dominiq/tags`:

 ```javascript
 import 'dominiq/tags'